mdlacasse/Owl/docker/README.md

 ```
 docker run -p 8501:8501 --rm owlplanner/owldocker.{run or build}
 ```
-Note that the 'run' version, while being larger than the 'build' version, will start much faster.

 Just point your browser to http://localhost:8501 to access the Owl user interface.
 Owl will run locally and safely through a container on your computer.